 AAIs are single use devices and must be disposed of as sharps.
-Used AAIs can be given to ambulance paramedics on arrival or can be disposed of in a pre-ordered sharps bin.
-A sharps bin is kept in the nursing centre.
+Used AAIs must be given to ambulance paramedics on arrival.
+A sharps bin is kept in the nursing centre for disposal of out-of-date AAIs.

 'Spare' Adrenaline Auto-injectors In School